mne-tools/mne-python/doc/overview/governance.rst

 decision, then they will use a form of the `Apache Foundation voting process <https://www.apache.org/foundation/voting.html>`_.
-This is a formalized version of consensus, in which +1 votes indicate agreement, -1 votes are vetoes (and must be accompanied with a rationale, as above), and one can also vote fractionally (e.g. -0.5, +0.5) if one wishes to express an opinion without registering a full veto.
+This is a formalized version of consensus, in which +1 votes indicate agreement, -1 votes are vetoes (and must be accompanied with a rationale), and one can also vote fractionally (e.g. -0.5, +0.5) if one wishes to express an opinion without registering a full veto.
 These numeric votes are also often used informally as a way of getting a general sense of people's feelings on some issue, and should not normally be taken as formal votes.
-A formal vote only occurs if explicitly declared, and if this does occur, then the vote should be held open for long enough to give all interested Council Members a chance to respond -- at least one week.
+A formal vote only occurs if explicitly declared, and if this does occur, then the vote should be held open for long enough to give all interested Council Members a chance to respond — at least one week.

 In practice, we anticipate that for most Steering Council decisions (e.g., voting in new members) a more informal process will suffice.